tiabottger/tiabottger.github.io/_posts/2026-01-20-Successful-idealized-runs.md

 $T = \frac{4L}{\sqrt{gh}}$
 in which L is estuary length and h is the mean depth of the estuary.
 For a mean depth of about 10 m, this would give an estuary with a resonant period of about 1.11 hours.
 If tidal forcing were to match this period, we would expect resonance for this estuary and runaway tidal amplitudes.
 Those would be really quick tides (a tidal period is around 12.42 hours), so our estuary is in the clear-- we won't see amplitudes getting away from us!

-### Sea surface height
+#### Sea surface height
-I'd like to plot a time series of sea surface height at several extractions along the 45 degree estuary midline:
+I'd like to plot a time series of sea surface height at several extractions along the lat = 45 degree estuary midline:
-- boundary lat = 45, lon = -2: to confirm tidal forcing
+- boundary lon = -2: to confirm tidal forcing
-- ocean lat = 45, lon = -1: should be consistent with my forcing
+- estuary mouth lon = 0: should be consistent with my forcing
-- estuary mouth lat = 45, lon = 0:
+- middle of the estuary lon = 0.5
+- river lon = 1.1

+I'm looking to see a phase shift and amplitude increase as the bathymetry shallows.

-### Velocities
+#### Velocities
 Estuaries are a machine for amplifying tidal currents because they are so shallow, however as tides propogate further into the estuary frictional forces.
-I'd expect velocities
+I'd expect velocities to be at a max at some intermediate value